Byers' Beat: Former St. Louis cops in the news; gay officer to stay with diversity unit

 Also this week, Bell charged Sean Liddell with domestic assault after police say he struck his 10-year-old son with a belt, leaving bruising and abrasions.

-Liddell was once featured in a Riverfront Times article about a recruitment program sponsored by the Ethical Society of Police, a membership organization for primarily Black officers.
+Liddell was once featured in a Riverfront Times article about a recruitment program sponsored by the Ethical Society of Police.

 He worked for the St. Louis Police Department from 2014 through 2015.